Why is Guatemala’s Volcanic Eruption So Much Deadlier Than Hawaii’s?

-But there are huge differences between Guatemala’s Fuego volcano eruption, which killed at least 65 people in just one day, and Hawaii’s recent Kilauea eruption, which hasn’t killed anyone but keeps slowly wreaking havoc one month later.
+But there are huge differences between Guatemala’s Fuego volcano eruption, which has so far killed at least 69 people, and Hawaii’s recent Kilauea eruption, which hasn’t killed anyone but keeps slowly wreaking havoc one month later.

 Here’s why these eruptions are so different — and why they have drastically different death tolls: